 We will continue to promote the University Public Interest Disclosure Policy (Whistleblowing) reiterating its role in reporting instances of suspected modern slavery or human trafficking throughout any part of the University operation.

-Approved by Pamela Chesters, Chair of Council, on 23 January 2020
+Approved by Pamela Chesters CBE, Chair of Council, on 26 November 2020